A mindful and values-focused counselling & psychotherapy & coaching practice - across Richmond-upon-Thames and the wider UK & Europe.

 I believe in equality between therapist and client - and in authentic discussion.

-Trained in both secular and Buddhist Mindfulness Meditation - as part of our sessions, we will make use of some short, here-and-now meditations.
+Trained in both secular and Buddhist Mindfulness Meditation - as part of our sessions (in both therapy and coaching), we will make use of some short, here-and-now meditations.
 There is no requirement to be religious or have have any belief, whatsoever, to be mindful (and I do not undertake the type of mindfulness practice as prescribed in Mindfulness-Based Cognitive Therapy MBCT or Mindfulness-Based Stress Reduction MBSR programmes - as I find some of their techniques prescriptive, instructional and intrusive).

 My professional memberships are: